mdjolieca/fullstack-nanodegree-vm/vagrant/catalog/README.md

 ### Project Description

-You will develop an application that provides a list of items within a variety of categories as well as provide a user registration and authentication system.
+Develop an application that provides a list of items within a variety of categories as well as provide a user registration and authentication system.
 Registered users will have the ability to post, edit and delete their own categories and items.

 1. Why This Project?
     Modern web applications perform a variety of functions and provide amazing features and utilities to their